Matthew 18:3-4 King James Version (KJV)

 4 Whosoever therefore shall humble himself as this little child, the same is greatest in the kingdom of heaven.

-I remember the first time that she asked me something that I didn’t have an answer for, and responded to that effect.
-She became visibly upset.
-In her eyes, it was not that I was unable to provide an adequate answer, but that I was unwilling to.
+I recall the first time my sister asked me a question I could not answer.
+She was visibly disappointed when I responded that I didn’t know.
+From her perspective, it was not that I lacked knowledge but that I was unwilling to share it.
 She repeatedly said, “You know everything!”
-That is childlike faith.
-It knows no limitations or boundaries.
-There are no hindrances to possibility.
+This experience represents childlike faith; it recognizes no limitations or boundaries and sees no hindrances to possibility.

 We have taught our kids what they teach us today, #ChildLikeFaith.
-However, we do not always act the same way that we teach them to?
+However, do we not always act the way we teach them to?

 Having created all the planets in the galaxy, vast animal species and plants, he remains OMNIPOTENT!